tjheffner/jekyll-portfolio/_drafts/2015-09-22-pattern-lab-primer.markdown

 Our starter kit comes with pre-existing patterns for most of these, but we're going to tweak them a bit and build some of our own to really understand how it all works.

 ### Creating Components
 We'll start by building on of the most used components on this page: a little "product" molecule (dark blue squares).
-Naming things is the hardest part of pattern lab, because these patterns can and will be used all over your pages.
+Naming things is the hardest part of Pattern Lab, because these patterns can and will be used all over your pages.
 What makes sense as a name in one context may be wildly out of place in another.
 Your pattern names should walk a fine line between being too generic or too specific.
+It is fine to make a new, specific pattern for something that's only present on one page-- by making it a pattern, it's incredibly easy to re-use elsewhere, if necessary.

 We're starting with a molecule instead of an atom because our starter kit gives us a bunch of placeholder images, so we don't need to make a product image.
 You can see all of the placeholder files in: `pattern-lab/source/_patterns/00-atoms/04-images/`.